vmuccion/ClimateEducation_AI/README.md

 As of November 2023, two new versions have also been uploaded which are `Analysis_GPT2_Classifcation_October2023.ipynb` which contains updates on the topic modeling, semantic analysis and geoparsing.
 The classifier has also been updated in `cgpt_classification/ClimateGPT_Education_Classifier_October2023.ipynb`

+As of September 2024, two new versions have also been uploaded which are `Analysis_GPT2_Classifcation_September2024_revised.ipynb` which contains updates on the topic modeling, semantic analysis and geoparsing as well as further analysis here `AdditionalAnalysis_ClimateEducation_September2024_review.ipynb`.